 “What did I do?” said Davis.
 “I said ‘Look, we’ve got to talk.
 Because there is no reason to behave like this.”

-Davis took that man and his fiancé to the National Museum of African American History and Culture.
+Davis took the man in the video and his fiancé to the National Museum of African American History and Culture.

 “Two weeks later, he’s getting married to that Klanswoman fiancée,” Davis continued.
 “We had developed a relationship.
 She asked me if I would give her away at the wedding, he wanted that as well.
 I said okay.”